-Thus far we have only applied principles \ref{lim} and \ref{unlim} to derive the question structure on $\cq_N$.
-We shall now slightly switch topic and return to the problem of time evolution begun in section \ref{subsec_time}.
-In particular, we shall consider the time evolution of the state of $S$ relative to $O$ in between interrogations and impose the principle \ref{pres} of information preservation and the principle \ref{time} of continuous time evolution to infer that time evolution defines a group action on the states.
+Thus far we have only applied rules \ref{lim} and \ref{unlim} to derive the basic question structure on $\cq_N$.
+We shall now slightly switch topic and return to the problems of time evolution, begun in subsection \ref{subsec_time}, and of explicitly {\it quantifying} the information which $O$ has acquired about $S$ by means of interrogations with questions.
+The information measure and time evolution of $S$'s state in between interrogations are intertwined through rule \ref{pres} of information preservation and rule \ref{time} of maximality of time evolution such that we have to discuss these topics together.